cifra-city/rest-sso/docs/web/docs/RefreshReqDataAttributes.md

 ### NewRefreshReqDataAttributes

-`func NewRefreshReqDataAttributes(refreshToken string, factoryId string, deviceName string, osVersion string, ipAddress string, ) *RefreshReqDataAttributes`
+`func NewRefreshReqDataAttributes(refreshToken string, deviceId string, factoryId string, deviceName string, osVersion string, ipAddress string, ) *RefreshReqDataAttributes`

 NewRefreshReqDataAttributes instantiates a new RefreshReqDataAttributes object This constructor will assign default values to properties that have it defined,